 One of the elements that make up the micro-environment of the company are business partners.
 These are all entities that do business with the company.
 These include, for example, pr. agency, market research companies, transport companies, etc. Companies do not operate in a vacuum and usually cooperate with at least a few other business entities.
 At the same time, they take care of b2b marketingto run a successful business.

 The next, most important element of business are customers, that is target group.
-They are the final recipients of the product, and their preferences affect all of them marketing activities and business companies.
-Public opinion also plays a key role in the success of a company, because it can build or destroy company image in the market, influencing the purchasing decisions of customers.
+They are the final recipients of the product, and their preferences influence all marketing and business activities of the company.
+Public opinion also plays a key role in the company's success, as it can build or destroy the company's image on the market, influencing customers' purchasing decisions.

 The last, but not the least important element of the micro-environment are competitors.
 The company's marketing environment should be monitored in this respect.
 What are the tactics of other companies that sell similar products or belong to the same strategic group in the industry?
 Have there been any new entities that can compete?
 These are questions worth knowing the answers to.
 A positive effect of competing companies is that they develop and try to be better and better to provide customers with more than the competition can offer them.